pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 2. Variant translation table only with green automatically converted strings, with highlighted conversion diffs

 == Changelog ==

+= 1.4.1 =

+*   Update the actual [Convert-PT-AO90](https://github.com/pedro-mendonca/Convert-PT-AO90) tool to v1.3.3.
+*   Fix: Strings with trailing spaces converted to null, fixed on the package Convert-PT-AO90.
+*   Fix: Warnings on paginated translation tables, on rows with highlighted diffs.

 = 1.4.0 =